nf-core/website/CODE_OF_CONDUCT.md

 If someone makes you feel uncomfortable through their behaviours or actions, report it as soon as possible.

-You can reach out to members of the Safety Team (Renuka Kudva, Cris Tuñí, and Michael Heuer) on Slack.
+You can reach out to members of the Safety Team (Saba Nafees, Cris Tuñí, and Michael Heuer) on Slack.
 Alternatively, contact a member of the nf-core core team [nf-core core team](https://nf-co.re/about), and they will forward your concerns to the Safety Team.

 Issues directly concerning members of the Core Team or the Safety Team will be dealt with by other members of the core team and the safety manager, and possible conflicts of interest will be taken into account. nf-core is also in discussions about having an ombudsperson, and details will be shared in due course.